'Our Disgusting Park': Neighbors Say Once Tranquil Ogden Plaza Has Become Unsightly Health Hazard

 Although it is a city park, the Chicago Park District said under terms of an agreement it is the sole responsibility of the surrounding businesses that make up the Cityfront Center East Maintenance Association to clean and maintain the park.

-Members of the Streeterville Organizatoin of Active Residents said members of the association have tried to get things going, to no avail.
+Members of the Streeterville Organization of Active Residents said members of the association have tried to get things going, to no avail.

 Ald.
 Brendan Reilly (42nd) said funds are committed, but they have yet to get cooperation from the owners of the parking garage which the park sits on top of.